mth/yeti/doc/intro.rst

 a *list marker* as the *map<>* kind).
 Therefore the *list?<>* type can be unified both with the *array<>* and the *list<>* type.

 Structures
 ~~~~~~~~~~~~~~
+Structures are data types that contain one or more named fields.
+Each of the fields has its own data type.
+Yeti can infer the structure
+types automatically, similarly to other data types.

 TODO
 ::